 Spend now or save for later?
-It’s an age old dilemma that hits closer to home now more than ever because of the recent economic downturn.
+It’s an age-old dilemma that hits closer to home now more than ever.
 While deciding against buying a 52″ plasma television or postponing your Hawaiian dream vacation can be sound financial decisions, one corner we suggest not cutting is purchasing renters insurance.

 Imagine coming home from work to find your apartment broken into and completely ransacked—gone are your expensive stereo system and fine china.
 Or even worse, suppose you return from a long weekend only to discover there was a fire in your kitchen.
 You can’t assume your landlord will pay for your damaged or lost possessions.
 In fact, you can probably assume they won’t.
 You’ll need a renters insurance policy to help recoup your losses.

 Unfortunately, renters insurance often falls under the radar.
 Approximately 80% of renters do not carry renters insurance.
 That’s a staggering number considering a typical policy only costs between $150 and $300 a year—depending on where you live.
-For this reason alone, renters insurance is an excellent idea for anyone who rents a home.
+For this reason alone, renters insurance is an excellent idea for anyone who rents a house, apartment, condo or other home.

 The first step in purchasing a renters insurance policy is adding up the cost of everything you would want to replace if it were damaged or stolen—including clothing, electronics, furniture and appliances.
 Write down the serial numbers of appliances and electronics.
 In case of a fire, keep a copy of the list somewhere outside your home (at work, perhaps).
 You also may also take photos or make a videotape of your most valuable items.
 That will make it easier to make a claim on them if they are lost or stolen.